balassy/aws-lambda-typescript/README.md

 The `src/swagger` folder contains the `/swagger.json` endpoint which exports the documentation of the API in [Swagger](https://swagger.io/) format.
 Call the endpoint after deploying your API and paste the response JSON into the [Swagger Editor](https://editor.swagger.io) to display it in a friendly way.

+You can also reference the `swagger.json` URL when you publish your documentation via [SwaggerHub](https://app.swaggerhub.com), as you can see on the SwaggerHub page of this sample: https://app.swaggerhub.com/apis/balassy/serverless-sample.

 ## Developer tasks

 ### Test the service locally